torvalds/linux/Documentation/admin-guide/efi-stub.rst

 kernel.
 The arm64 EFI stub lives in drivers/firmware/efi/libstub/arm64.c and drivers/firmware/efi/libstub/arm64-stub.c.

-By using the EFI boot stub it's possible to boot a Linux kernel without the use of a conventional EFI boot loader, such as grub or elilo.
+By using the EFI boot stub it's possible to boot a GNU/Linux kernel without the use of a conventional EFI boot loader, such as grub or elilo.
 Since the EFI boot stub performs the jobs of a boot loader, in a certain sense it *IS* the boot loader.